-18.2 MTC/motorcycle traction control
+18.2 Motorcycle traction control (MTC)

-The traction control lowers engine torque in case of loss of traction in the rear wheel.
+The motorcycle traction control ( $\underline{\text{MTC}}$ ) reduces the engine torque in case of loss of traction in the rear wheel.

 When traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.